Nicole Catherine Maronian, MD

 Nicole Maronian, MD, is the Chair of the Department of Otolaryngology – Head and Neck Surgery as well as the Director of the UH Ear Nose and Throat Institute.

 Dr. Maronian is board certified in Otolaryngologic surgery.
-Her special interest are voice, airway and swallowing disorders, laryngeal cancer, and general otolaryngology.
+Her special interest are voice, airway and swallowing disorders, laryngeal cancer, as well as vocal cord paralysis and vocal cord lesions.
 She joined the UH Seidman Cancer Center’s staff in 2006.

 Dr. Maronian’s research interest is neurolaryngology, tracheal disease, and dysphagia.
-She has published nearly 33 papers in peer-reviewed journals about laryngology and voice disorders and is a reviewer for Laryngoscope.
+She has published extensively peer-reviewed journals about laryngology and voice disorders and is a reviewer for Laryngoscope.
 She also is a frequent presenter and speaker on Laryngeal Disease at local, regional and national medical meetings and conferences.

 She is a member of the American Academy of Otolaryngology and the American Broncho-Esophageal Association.

 Dr. Maronian has a bachelor’s degree in Biology from Allegheny College,PA.
 She earned her medical degree from the University of Rochester, NY, where she also completed her residency.
 She completed a fellowship in Laryngology and Voice Disorders at the University of Washington in Seattle.

 - Vocal Cord Cysts

 - Vocal Cord Lesions

 Patient Satisfaction Reviews

 Patient Comments (1)